CoLRev-Environment/search-query/docs/source/platforms/wos.rst

    Web of Science supports structured queries using field tags such as `TS=` (Topic), `TI=` (Title), `AB=` (Abstract), `AU=` (Author), etc.

    You should include these tags explicitly in the `search_string`.
-Leave the `general_search_field` empty unless the entire query is uniformly scoped to a single field.
+Leave the `general_field` empty unless the entire query is uniformly scoped to a single field.

 Store a Query
 -------------